oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </div>
 ⁠

 **Procedure 1.3.
-Preparing a PostgreSQL Database for use with Red Hat Enterprise Virtualization Manager**
+Preparing a PostgreSQL Database for use with oVirt**

 1. Run the following commands to initialize the PostgreSQL database, start the `postgresql` service and ensure this service starts on boot:
         # service postgresql initdb
         # service postgresql start
         # chkconfig postgresql on

-2. Create a user for the Red Hat Enterprise Virtualization Manager to use when it writes to and reads from the database, and a database in which to store data about the Red Hat Enterprise Virtualization environment.
+2. Create a user for oVirt to use when it writes to and reads from the database, and a database in which to store data about the oVirt environment.
 You must perform this step on both local and remote databases.
 Use the **psql** terminal as the `postgres` user.
         # su - postgres
         $ psql
         postgres=# create role [user name] with login encrypted password '[password]';